mguindin/titan-rexster/README.md

 which makes it easier to extend than some popular NoSQL Graph databases.

-This docker image instantiates a Titan graph database that is capable of integrating with an ElasticSearch container (Indexing) and a Cassandra container (Storage).
+This docker image instantiates a Titan graph database that is capable of integrating with an ElasticSearch container (Indexing) and a HBase container (Storage).

 The default distribution of Titan runs on a single node, so I thought it would be helpful if there was a modular way at runtime to hook up Titan to its dependencies.